 In 2017/2018, we reassessed our internal risk analysis using a global Human Rights Compliance Assessment, involving more than 95 % of the international BMW Group organizational units as well as BMW AG.
 The assessment confirmed that there are no significant weaknesses within BMW Group.
 However, we have identified some opportunities for further improvement, which are being addressed with the respective business units.
 For example from 2019 onwards we include a special section on Human Rights into our regular training program for the HR departments at our international locations.
-We also communicated expectations towards our employees through presentations and workshops during our Global BMW Group Compliance Day on February 28th, 2019 and our Global BMW Group Compliance Conference in July 2019.
+We also communicated expectations towards our employees through presentations and workshops during our Global BMW Group Compliance campaign "Walk the Talk" in 2020.

-INTEGRATING AND ADVANCING SUSTAINABILITY IN THE SUPPLY CHAINS
+INTEGRATING AND ADVANCING SUSTAINABILITY IN THE SUPPLY CHAINS.

 The due diligence process is at the heart of how we implement our sustainability requirements in the supply chains.
 As a pioneer in the automotive sector, we have made sustainability an integral part of our procurement process since 2014.
 The elimination of identified risks up to the start of production is a prerequisite for commissioning the supplier.
 Our sustainability requirements apply to all suppliers of production materials as well as service providers.
-The BMW Group assesses the potential human rights risks of all our 12,000 active supplier locations to achieve the highest possible level of transparency possible.
+The BMW Group assesses the potential human rights risks of all our 32,000 active supplier locations for direct and indirect goods and services to achieve the highest possible level of transparency possible.
+These suppliers, as well as the network of their subsuppliers, are responsible for approximately 60% of the value added.
+About 40% of the value creation takes place at the BMW Group's production and management sites.

-Increasing transparency and minimising risks
+Increasing transparency and minimising risks.

-The increase of transparency and resource efficiency in our supply chains is based on compliance with environmental and social standards as defined in the BMW Group sustainability standard for the supplier network.
+The increase in transparency and resource efficiency in our supply chains is based on compliance with environmental and social standards as defined in the BMW Group sustainability standard for the supplier network.
 The standard is an integral part of the application to become one of our suppliers and must be taken into account at the time of preparing an offer.
 In addition, all supplier agreements concluded by the BMW Group for materials required for production as well as for materials not required for production contain specific clauses in the purchasing conditions.